“From Chronically Ill and Depressed to Vibrantly Alive”

 My Recent Chapter that Lead Me to Today.

 Five years ago, I stepped away from my last well paying source of income, I was a type of boutique farmer.
 I left because I felt a calling from within me, I knew there was something that my heart and soul wanted to bring to the world.
 A life project that I wanted to birth.
-After I had healed my Self, I was ready to contribute to the world!
+I realized that after I had healed my Self, I was ready to contribute to the world!

 Step one was figuring out how I wanted to contribute.